-- (1) Reflects approximately \$ million of consideration paid by existing equityholders in respect of shares of Class A common stock, Class B common stock and Alclear Units (together with corresponding shares of Class C common stock and Class D common stock). - (2) Includes shares of Class A common stock to be sold in this offering, the net proceeds of which we intend to use to make a contribution to Alclear in exchange for Alclear Units, as described under "Use of Proceeds."
+- (1) Reflects approximately \$636.9 million of consideration paid by existing equityholders in respect of Alclear Class A units, Class B units and profit units that resulted in shares of Class A common stock, Class B common stock and Alclear Units (together with corresponding shares of Class C common stock and Class D common stock) in the reorganization transactions. - (2) Includes 13,200,000 shares of Class A common stock to be sold in this offering, the net proceeds of which we intend to use to make a contribution to Alclear in exchange for Alclear Units, as described under "Use of Proceeds."

 To the extent the underwriters' option to purchase additional shares is exercised, there will be further dilution to new investors.
-If the underwriters exercise their option to purchase additional shares in full in this offering, the pro forma net tangible book value after the offering would be \$ per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$ and the dilution per share to new investors would be \$ per share, in each case assuming an initial public offering price of \$ per share (the midpoint of the estimated price range on the cover page of this prospectus).
+If the underwriters exercise their option to purchase additional shares in full in this offering, the pro forma net tangible book value after the offering would be \$4.07 per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$2.85 and the dilution per share to new investors would be \$26.93 per share.